 Upon acceptance, each student is assigned additional programmatic mentors to complement their primary research mentor(s) and create a mentoring committee.
 This three or four person committee functions as an ongoing monitoring group for the candidate’s progress.

-If accepted into the MD/MTR program, the student will be requested to formally confirm enrollment with the MTR Program Administration.
-In the spring prior to matriculation, the student will meet with the MTR mentoring committee to discuss program requirements and finalize a plan of study.
+If accepted into the MD/MSTR program, the student will be requested to formally confirm enrollment with the MSTR Program Administration.
+In the spring prior to matriculation, the student will meet with the MSTR mentoring committee to discuss program requirements and finalize a plan of study.

-The accepted student must notify Helene Weinberg, PSOM Registrar, of his/her acceptance into the MD/MTR program.
+The accepted student must notify Helene Weinberg, PSOM Registrar, of his/her acceptance into the MD/MSTR program.

 Curriculum & Program Structure

-The MTR curriculum is composed of 12 credit units, which are distributed among four types of requirements:
+The MSTR curriculum is composed of 12 credit units, which are distributed among four types of requirements: